ahmernajar/Github-Repo-AI-Summariser/NOTES.md

 - **Error Handling**: Clear error messages and recovery options

 **Design Decisions**:
-- Kept simple with single component to meet 4-6 hour timeline
+- Kept simple with a single component to meet a 4-6 hour timeline
 - Used modern CSS with gradients and animations for visual appeal
 - Implemented accessibility features (proper labels, keyboard navigation)
 - Added proxy configuration for seamless API communication